awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Custom key stores<a name="keystore-concept"></a>

-A *custom key store* is an AWS KMS resource associated with FIPS 140\-2 Level 3 hardware security modules \(HSMs\) in a AWS CloudHSM cluster that you own and manage\.
+A *custom key store* is an AWS KMS resource backed by a key manager outside of AWS KMS that you own and manage\.
+When you use a KMS key in a custom key store for a cryptographic operation, the cryptographic operation is actually performed in your key manager using its cryptographic keys\.

-When you create a AWS KMS key \(KMS key\) in your custom key store, AWS KMS generates a 256\-bit, persistent, non\-exportable Advanced Encryption Standard \(AES\) symmetric key in the associated AWS CloudHSM cluster\.
-This key material never leaves the HSMs unencrypted\.
-When you use a KMS key in a custom key store, the cryptographic operations are performed in the HSMs in the cluster\.
+AWS KMS supports AWS CloudHSM key stores backed by an AWS CloudHSM cluster and external key stores that are backed by an external key manager outside of AWS\.

 For more information, see [Custom key stores](custom-key-store-overview.md)\.